innopolis-devops/labs/README.md

 ## How to Build and Run

-> It is required to use Python 3.10 or newer.
+You have to have Docker installed, and Docker daemon running.

+### Build locally

 1. Clone this repository.
-2. In root folder, run `python -m venv venv` to create virtual environment.
+2. In its root folder, simply execute `build_and_run.sh` script.

-3. On Windows, run `./venv/Scripts/pip install -r requirements.txt` to install dependencies.
-For Linux, the command is `./venv/bin/pip install -r requirements.txt`.
-4. Run `./run.sh` script.
+It will build an image locally and run a container with it.

+### Simple run

+Execute the `run.sh` script.
+It will pull the already built repository and run it.

+### Stop the container

+To stop and delete the container, execute `stop.sh` script.

 ## Usage